 4.2.5.
-For the purposes of demonstrating compliance with the sulfur content limit in 4.1.16 of this permit, analytical testing results showing sulfur content shall be obtained from the fuel supplier with each shipment of fuel.
+For the purposes of demonstrating compliance with the sulfur content limit in 4.1.15 of this permit, analytical testing results showing sulfur content shall be obtained from the fuel supplier.
 Alternatively, the permittee may obtain a fuel sample of each shipment and perform analytical testing to determine the sulfur content.

-- 4.2.6.
-To show compliance with the SO2 limit in condition 4.1.2 of this permit, monthly SO2 emissions from the submerged electric arc furnace shall be calculated (mass balance) by the 15th of the subsequent month.
+4.2.6.
+To show compliance with the SO2 limit in condition 4.1.2 of this permit, monthly SO2 emissions from the submerged electric arc furnace shall be calculated (using SO2 CEMS) by the 15th of the subsequent month.
 A twelve month running total of emissions shall be maintained to verify compliance with the annual emission limitation.
 Each month a new twelve month total shall be calculated using the previous twelve months of data.

-[45CSR13, R13-2864, 4.2.6] - 4.2.7.
+4.2.7.
 In order to determine compliance with conditions 4.1.1. and 4.1.5 of this permit, the permittee shall obtain representative samples from each shipment of slag from each supplier for the first week of operation (i.e. one sample taken from the total slag delivered during the day from each supplier for 1 week) to be analyzed for the Manganese content (percent Manganese by weight).
-The manganese content from each type of slag shall be averaged for the week in order to determine a baseline manganese content for that suppliers slag.
+The manganese content from each type of slag shall be averaged for the week in order to determine a baseline manganese content for that supplier's slag.
 After the first week of samples, the permittee shall continue to collect the weeks worth of samples (i.e. one sample taken from the total slag delivered during the day from each supplier for 1 week) at least once per month to either confirm the existing or reestablish a new baseline Mn level for that supplier.
 If the permittee adds a new slag supplier, the permittee shall collect samples for each shipment for one week in order to establish the baseline Mn content for that supplier.